My shopping cart

-Right now, PCS Edventures is offering an entire “Discover SketchUp” set for educators interested in introducing students to 3D modeling programs that include applications like architecture, interior design, civil and mechanical engineering, and even film and video game design.
-Included in this package are the Discover SketchUp LABCards (4 levels) with 5 cards for each level; it is designed for students in grades 4 through 8.
+Right now, PCS Edventures is offering CAD Camp for educators interested in introducing students to 3D modeling programs that include applications like architecture, interior design, civil and mechanical engineering, and even film and video game design.
+Included in this package are all the materials you need for introducing students to CAD with SketchUp; it is designed for students in grades 4 through 8.

 Cohn, D. (2010, December 1).
 Evolution of computer-aided design.
 Retrieved January 7, 2016, from http://www.deskeng.com/de/evolution-of-computer-aided-design/